-True commitment phobia is fear of any kind of commitment that involves other people, not just relationship commitment.
-It can involve difficulties making important decisions in all areas of life but folks with commitment phobia need not be afraid of committing to things that do not involve other people.
+True commitment phobia is fear of any kind of commitment that involves other people — not just relationship commitment.
+It can involve difficulties making important decisions in all areas of life.
+However, folks with commitment phobia aren't afraid of committing to things that do not involve other people.
 They may have no problem buying a house or a car or getting a dog.
 Their fear usually is connected with making a promise to another person.

 Making plans for the future that are not strictly required is a major cause of fear for someone who suffers from commitment phobia.
 He or she will prefer to make same-day plans or commit only a few days in advance.

 3. They are not letting you know whether they are attending your party.

 Just as a person with commitment phobia will be afraid of agreeing to dates several days or week in advance, he or she will also have difficulties saying "yes" to a party or meeting, unless this is strictly required of them.
 They may say that they might come to your party or even that they probably will be there.
 But they will prefer not to say with certainty that they can make it.

 4. They use a lot of modifiers when speaking.

 If you listen carefully, you will hear them use ‘probably’, ‘maybe’, ‘probably not’, ‘I might’, ‘I might not’ and the like much more than other people.
 If asked when they will be home from work, they won’t say they will be home by 5.
 Instead they will say that they probably will be home by 5.